 The COMM internship assignments include a weekly logbook documenting your hours and activities, entry and exit surveys, a final report, an e-portfolio, and a LinkedIn profile update.

 All of these assignments will be completed electronically and submitted via Canvas.

 All COMM Internship program units (COMM 198, 190, 291) are graded as CR (credit) or NC (no credit).

 To receive a grade of CR (credit) you must:

 - Complete the total number of hours you signed up for; for example, 1 unit = 50 hours, 2 units = 100 hours, 3 units = 150 hours, and so on.

-- Complete and submit all of the intership assignments via Canvas.
+- Complete and submit all of the internship assignments via Canvas by course deadlines.